smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 .. rubric:: Adding new members

-New members added to existing structures SHOULD be added to the end of the structure.
+Members MAY be added to structures.
+New members MUST NOT be marked with the :ref:`required-trait`.
+New members SHOULD be added to the end of the structure.
 This ensures that programming languages that require a specific data structure layout or alignment for code generated from Smithy models are able to maintain backward compatibility.